 Nikon D5100 versus Canon T4i

 The Nikon D5100 and the Canon EOS Rebel T4i (labelled Canon 650D in some countries) are two digital cameras that were announced, respectively, in April 2011 and June 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The Nikon has a resolution of 16.1 megapixel, whereas the Canon provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Nikon D5100 and the Canon T4i.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D5200 – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T4i is somewhat larger (7 percent) than the Nikon D5100.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T4i is notably larger (7 percent) than the Nikon D5100.
 Moreover, the T4i is slightly heavier (3 percent) than the D5200.
 In this context, it is worth noting that neither the D5200 nor the T4i are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can find an overview of optics for the two cameras in the Nikon Lens Catalog (D5200) and the Canon EF Lens Catalog (T4i).